Difference Between Dividends vs Capital Gains

 Both Dividends vs Capital Gains are popular choices in the market; let us discuss some of the major Difference Between Dividends vs Capital Gains:-

-- A dividend is profit percentage given bay company to investor whereas Capital gain in s profit made after selling of investment.
+- A dividend is profit percentage given by the company to investor whereas Capital gain in s profit made after selling of investment.

 - Dividends paid on periodical basis depend on company policies whereas capital gain is realized when investment is sold any investor.

 - Dividend depends on the decision of senior management and decided by voting whereas capital gain is attained by a market situation or my macroeconomics factors that influence the market.

 - In dividend taxes, a charge is low as income is normal whereas in capital gain taxes are high but it depends on investment term which can be short term or long term.

 - In dividend part of company profit distributed to shareholders whereas in capital assets value increases in long-term.